-My book, The Not-So-Special Interests: Interest Groups, Public Representation, and American Governance, is now available from Stanford University Press.
+My first book, The Not-So-Special Interests: Interest Groups, Public Representation, and American Governance, was published by Stanford University Press.
 The book explains why certain public groups, such as Jews, lawyers, and gun-owners, develop substantially more representation than others and why certain organizations, like the National Rifle Association, become the presumed spokespersons for these groups in all types of media and all branches of government.

-I have published journal articles on political party networks, interest groups, negative campaigning, the consulting industry, group theory, ethnic representation, environmental organizations, technology policy debates, campaign professionalization, and public opinion about campaigns.
-I am also co-author of Campaigns & Elections: Rules, Reality, Strategy, Choice (from W. W. Norton).
+I have published journal articles on policy change, issue area differences, political party networks, interest groups, the legislative process, negative campaigning, the consulting industry, group theory, ethnic representation, environmental organizations, technology policy debates, campaign professionalization, and public opinion about campaigns.
+My research appears in the Journal of Politcs, American Politics Research, and twelve other journals.
+I am also co-author of a Campaigns & Elections textbook (W. W. Norton) and editor of the volume New Directions in Interest Group Politics (from Routledge).

 In addition to academic work, I wrote a state commission report on the use of the Internet in political campaigns and co-authored a book on campaign strategy for practitioners.
 I also serve as the director of the Michigan Policy Network, an outlet for online reporting and research on state policy by MSU undergraduates.